 Use case:

-Digital marketing agencies and SMBs seeking a cost-effective dashboard solution with white-label presentation and client management features.
+Digital marketing agencies and SMBs are seeking a cost-effective dashboard solution with white-label presentation and client management features.

 Key features: